jbrucker/guessing-game/README.md

 You can extend this game or use the classes to create your own game.
 Try this:

 1. button2 doesn't do anything.
 Write code in GameController to handle button2 press and show the secret number.
-2. Add code to GameController to start a new game after the user guesses the secret.
-Consider two options to implement this:
+2. Add code to GameController to start a new game when the user guesses the secret.
+Consider two ways to implement this:
    * show a pop-up dialog box asking if he wants to play a new game (JOptionPane.showConfirmDialog or JOptionPane.showOptionDialog).
    * display a question in the game form, and change the labels on button1 and/or button2 for the user's choices (play new game or quit).
 3. Add an "On Action" event handler to the InputField in the UI.
 This way, the user can type his answer and press ENTER instead of clicking the "Submit" button.
    * You can do this either in the FXML form or using code in the `initialize()` method.
 4. Use the example code to write a Quiz Game.
-The GameModel class provides the quiz questions and answers.
-In the controller, use button2 as a "Next>" button so user can skip to next question.
+In a Quiz, the GameModel class provides the quiz questions and answers.
-5. Add a scoreboard.
+5. Add a scoreboard to the game.

 ## Getting SceneBuilder